sematext/docs/docs/logagent/input-plugin-command.md

 ## Plugin: Command

-Input plugin to schedule commands and stream the output into logagent.
+Input plugin to schedule commands and stream the output into Logagent.
 Similar to 'tail -n 10 test.log | logagent --yaml'.

 Applications: